 Similarly some areas of natural heritage value may also be of archaeological importance and may be protected as scheduled ancient monuments, listed buildings or registered landscapes.
 The local authority will be able to advise you if any of these designations affect your site or project and whether any form of consent will be required.

-Where Agri-Environment Scheme agreements will achieve part of the approved purposes of an HLF project then the payments made as a result of these agreements, together with the landowner’s/farmer’s contribution, can be included as partnership funding towards the overall cost of the HLF project.
+Where Agri-Environment Scheme agreements will achieve part of the approved purposes of a heritage project, then the payments made as a result of these agreements, together with the landowner’s/farmer’s contribution, can be included as partnership funding towards the overall cost of the project.

 It is important to know the date agreed for the start of the Agri-Environment funded works rather than the date the Agri-Environment agreement was signed.
-To qualify as match funding for an HLF project the start date for the Agri-Environment funded works must not be earlier than one year before the HLF first or second-round grant approval date.
-However the annual Agri-Environment Scheme payment for that year before the first or second-round pass cannot count as partnership funding, only the annual payments made during the life of the HLF grant contract can count.
+To qualify as match funding for a heritage project the start date for the Agri-Environment funded works must not be earlier than one year before the first or second-round grant approval date.
+However the annual Agri-Environment Scheme payment for that year before the first or second-round pass cannot count as partnership funding, only the annual payments made during the life of the grant contract can count.

-If you have questions on how to use agri-environment funding as match funding please ask your local HLF office for further details and refer to our Frequently Asked Questions.
+If you have questions on how to use agri-environment funding as match funding please ask one of our local offices for further details.

 In recent years the natural heritage sector has sought to find a way of clarifying the ways in which humans benefit from the natural environment and the goods and services it provides.
 A key document is the Millennium Ecosystem Assessment (MEA) (2003) which popularised the concept of ecosystem services to explain the ways in which the natural environment (ecosystems) generates goods and services that make human life possible and underpin human wellbeing.